jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

         - 20% time is for individuals time, not to be confused with 70/20/10 resource allocation
         - 20% time really isn’t about time, it’s about freedom, it’s freedom to work on something even though you weren’t asked to — it’s just because you’re motivated about it
         - You don’t get compensation bonuses for 20% projects, compensation will dilute innovation
-    - “Demo days” are a way that google encourages people to build prototypes; most won’t go on to be a product, but everyone will learn something, collaboration, and be able to bring that back to their work
+    - "Demo days" are a way that google encourages people to build prototypes; most won’t go on to be a product, but everyone will learn something, collaboration, and be able to bring that back to their work
     - Ship and Iterate quickly and use data to feed the winners and starve the losers
     - Don’t ship crappy products tho, ship MVPs that are quality and could get to the wow moment within a few iterations
 - the future...